Published on February 1st, 2018 | by Contributing Author0

 Making these three approaches work in harmony

-You’ll realize the true power of each of these marketing efforts when you deploy them together.
-Consider this scenario as another example of how to integrate these three aspects:
+You’ll realize the real power of each of these marketing efforts when you deploy them together.
+Consider this scenario as another example of how to integrate content marketing, email and social media:

 - Create a blog post about a topic your audience would find interesting.